Skip to main content

 • English

-Each book of the series Thorp and Covich’s Freshwater Invertebrates, Fourth Edition is developed to be the most modern and consistent set of taxonomic keys on the region.
-The design of the series provides a highly comprehensive, current set of keys in one place for each of these bioregions, with all keys written in a consistent style.
-This book can be used to the full spectrum of interested readers, from students through to university professors and government agenciesVolume V: Keys to Fauna of the Australian Bioregion focuses on Australia and New Zealand, providing an all-in-one reference for taxonomic classifications across this diverse bioregion and indispensable for biomonitoring and other studies of environmental health.
+Thorp and Covich’s Freshwater Invertebrates: Key to Fauna of the Australian Bioregion, Fourth Edition is developed to be the most modern and consistent set of taxonomic keys in the region.
+The design of the series provides a highly comprehensive, current set of keys for each of these bioregions, with all keys written in a consistent style.
+The book can be used to the full spectrum of interested readers, from students through to university professors and government agencies.
+This new volume provides an all-in-one reference for taxonomic classifications across this diverse bioregion and indispensable for biomonitoring and other studies of environmental health.

 • 1st Edition